Maine Democratic Party: History

 The Maine Democratic Party was revitalized by Edmund Muskie during the 1950s and 1960s.
-Muskie served as Governor, Senator and finally Secretary of State under President Jimmy Carter.
+Muskie served as governor, senator and finally secretary of state under President Jimmy Carter.

 The Democratic Party has history dating back to the 1800s.
 Maine entered the Union in 1820 as an Anti-Federalist state.
 Soon after, in 1834, the Anti-Federalists adopted the Democratic Party name.

 The Democrats had limited success for nearly a hundred years, in part due to slavery.
 The Northeast was predominantly anti-slavery whereas the South was pro-slavery.
-When the Whig party split in 1856, most of its northern wing formed the Republican Party, which dominated Maine due to its anti-slavery stance.
+When the Whig Party split in 1856, most of its northern wing formed the Republican Party, which dominated Maine due to its anti-slavery stance.
 Maine was predominantly Republican until 1954.
+Between 1855 and 1955, only five Democrats — Samuel Wells (1855–1856), Alonzo Garcelon (1878–1879), Frederick W. Plaisted (1911–1913), Oakley C. Curtis (1915–1917), and Louis J. Brann (1933–1937) — served as governor of Maine, and in that same time only two Democrats — Charles F. Johnson and Obadiah Gardner — represented Maine in the United States Senate.

-In 1954, in a gubernatorial election, Democratic state representative Edmund Muskie became only the fourth Democrat to win the governorship in the 20th century.
+In the 1954 Maine gubernatorial election, Democratic state representative Edmund Muskie became only the fourth Democrat to win the governorship in the 20th century.
 He won the state over in part due to his stance on economic growth through industrial development, accessible politics on television and being acceptable to diverse population growth.
+Muskie was re-elected in 1956 and elected to the U.S. Senate in 1958, the first Democrat to be popularly elected to the U.S. Senate in Maine history.

 Between 1954 and 1974, the number of registered Democrats more than doubled from 99,000 to 212,000.

 In more recent years, Maine has been roughly evenly split between Democrats, Republicans, and independents.
 For instance in 1990, independent registered voters constituted 37% of the electorate, Democrats 33%, and Republicans 30%.
-This is a great contrast to the first hundred years of Maine politics.
+This is a stark contrast to the first hundred years of Maine politics.

 From 2012 to 2019, despite having a Republican governor in Paul LePage, the party remained strong, holding key offices in the state government and the U.S. Congress and maintaining a majority in the Maine House of Representatives for six of LePage's eight years in office.

-Democrat Janet Mills was elected Governor of Maine in the 2018 gubernatorial election.
+Democrat Janet Mills was elected Governor of Maine in the 2018 gubernatorial election, and was re-elected in 2022.
 Democrats have held a government trifecta in Maine since the 2018 election.